-- Split-screen is the base implementation of multi-window and provides two activity panes for users to place apps.
+• Split-screen is the default multi-window implementation, which provides two activity panes where users can place apps.

-- Picture-in-picture (PIP) allows Android devices to continue playing video content in a small window while the user interacts with other applications.
+• Picture-in-picture (PIP) allows Android devices to play video content in a small window while the user interacts with other apps.

 Implementation

-Multi-window support is enabled by default in Android 7.0 and later.
-To disable it, set
+Multi-window support is enabled by default in Android 7.0 and higher.
+To disable it, set the config_supportsMultiWindow flag to false in your device's config.xml file.

 Split-screen

-The default multi-window experience is split-screen mode, where the System UI is divided directly down the middle of the device in portrait or landscape.
-Users can resize the window by dragging the dividing line side-to-side or top-to-bottom, depending on the device orientation.
+Multi-window's default experience is split-screen mode, where the System UI is divided down the middle of the device in portrait or landscape.
+Users can resize the window by dragging the dividing line side to side or top to bottom, depending on the device orientation.

-Then device manufacturers can choose if they want to enable freeform or PIP.
+After enabling split-screen, device manufacturers can choose to enable freeform or PIP.

-Android 8.0 improves split-screen by compressing the launcher when the user taps Home.
-For implementation details, see Split-screen Interactions.
+Android 8.0 and higher improves split-screen by compressing the launcher when the user taps Home.
+For implementation details, see Split-screen interactions.

 Freeform